 Meals Program For At-Risk Youth Secondary Schools

-Far from the public eye, there are currently at least 54,000 secondary school students dealing with hunger, which doesn’t allow them to concentrate on their studies.
+Far from the public eye, there are currently 60,000 secondary school students dealing with hunger, which doesn’t allow them to concentrate on their studies.

 Unlike the primary education school system, where there are meal and nutrition programs operating in the social and geographic periphery, there is no systemic solution to this difficult problem for middle schools and high schools.
 Surveys conducted in Israel in recent years show that of the 750,000 students in grades 7-12, 54-65 thousand secondary school students are suffering from hunger.
 Out of those students, 15-20 thousand are suffering frequently, to the extent that they experience difficulty learning as a result of their hunger.
 The results of the international survey on the health and well-being of youth in Israel conducted in 2019, when accounting for all of the students in the relevant age brackets, indicate that 39,000 students are sometimes hungry, 9,000 are frequently hungry and 6,000 are always hungry.